BlueElf246/Neuron-networks-from-scratch/README.md

 # Neuron-networks-from-scratch
 Hello welcome to my weekend-project on implementing deep learning architectures(ANN, CNN, RNN) from scratch.
 I also provide sample dataset to test out these models.

+How to use it?🧐🧐🧐:

+1/ Clone this git
+2/ run binary_classification.py for example, run multiclass_classification.py(you should download mnist dataset)

+All the code are in nn_lib_v2,v3

+# If you what to understand the math behind NN, I have written a small paper that explain everything(Implementing_Neuron_Network_from_scratch.pdf).
+Feel free to take a look at it 😩💁🏽🤩

 It is also have the comparation part.
 Where I will write some codes to compare accuracy with different hyperparameters choice.

 Untill now, I have implemented a set of functions for making neuron networks.
 You can see all of it in nn_lib_v2.